Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 ENABLE_DYNAMIC_ALLOCATION_FOR_SPARK: true # set this to false in order to disable SPARK dynamic allocation
 ```

-The formula arguments file lets users change how the furmula calculates optimized configurations.
+The formula arguments file lets users change how the formula  calculates optimized configurations.

-Let’s update MEM_FRACTION_FOR_HBASE.
-We are going to lower the amount of memory allocated to HBASE because our jobs will not use it and we would rather have the extra memory allocated to YARN.
+Let’s update MEM_FRACTION_FOR_HBASE to lower the amount of memory allocated to HBASE, because our jobs will not use it and we would rather have the extra memory allocated to YARN.
 Let’s reduce the value to 10% and run cluster-generate again.

 ```
 # User defined parameters, please don't modify unless you are an advanced user